saschagrunert/demystifying-containers/part1-kernel-space/post.md

 ```
 > ping -c1 172.2.0.1
+PING 172.2.0.1 (172.2.0.1) 56(84) bytes of data.
+64 bytes from 172.2.0.1: icmp_seq=1 ttl=64 time=0.036 ms

+--- 172.2.0.1 ping statistics ---
+1 packets transmitted, 1 received, 0% packet loss, time 0ms
+rtt min/avg/max/mdev = 0.036/0.036/0.036/0.000 ms
 > sudo ip netns exec mynet ping -c1 172.2.0.2
+PING 172.2.0.2 (172.2.0.2) 56(84) bytes of data.
+64 bytes from 172.2.0.2: icmp_seq=1 ttl=64 time=0.020 ms

+--- 172.2.0.2 ping statistics ---
+1 packets transmitted, 1 received, 0% packet loss, time 0ms
+rtt min/avg/max/mdev = 0.020/0.020/0.020/0.000 ms
 ```

 It works, but we wouldn't have any internet access from the network namespace.
-We would need a network bridge for that and a default route from the namespace.
+We would need a network bridge or something similar for that and a default route from the namespace.
 I leave this task up to you, for now let’s go on to the next namespace.

 #### User ID (user)

 With Linux 3.5 (2012) the isolation of user and group IDs was finally possible via namespaces.
-Linux 3.8 (2013) made it possible to create user namespaces without being privileged.
+Linux 3.8 (2013) made it possible to create user namespaces even without being actually privileged.
 The user namespace enables that a user and group IDs of a process can be different inside and outside of the namespace.
 An interesting use-case is that a process can have a normal unprivileged user ID outside a user namespace while being fully privileged inside.